 - Regulatory (permitting, construction certification, enforcement through county shoreland zoning jurisdiction). - Public information (inquiries, permitees, annual notices to lenders, realtors, insurance agencies). - Mapping (enforcement of floodplain maps, adoption of new maps and studies when available and appropriate).
-The entire area of Winnebago County has had digital floodplain maps prepared by the DNR, certified by FEMA, and adopted by all
+The entire area of Winnebago County has had digital floodplain maps prepared by the DNR, certified by FEMA, and adopted by all applicable communities.
+These maps provide a seamless floodplain for the entire county, and remain valid even if property is annexed.
+Flood preparedness (credit for CRS program provided via state requirements).

 Exhibit 3-5.
-Effects of an Earthquake along the New Madrid Seismic Zone applicable communities.
-These maps provide a seamless floodplain for the entire county, and remain valid even if property is annexed.
+Effects of an Earthquake along the New Madrid Seismic Zone